mrmidnight273/GL-MT6000/README.md

+# This is a personal fork of CJOM's build.
+If you are looking for their base, please go to https://github.com/cjom/GL-MT6000

 # GL-MT6000 custom OpenWrt firmware builder

 This repository automates the process of building OpenWrt custom firmware images for **MY** Flint 2 (GL-MT6000) router, based on **MY PREFERENCES** and [pesa1234](https://github.com/pesa1234)'s work.